 Bounce

-Bounces the selection to new audio track(s).
-Select the source(s) to bounce below.
+Bounces the selec bounce below. tion to new audio track(s).
+Select the e source(s) to

 Source

 Pre-FX Pre-Fader Post-Fader Custom

-Bit-depth Dither Real-time 24-bit Integer
+Bit-depth 24-bit Integer

+Dither

+Real-time

 Cancel Ok

 The Source choices refer to different places in the track's signal flow, and you get to select which point you would like the audio to come from.